 An Important Part of the OI Foundation Research Program

 The Brittle Bone Disorders Consortium is part of the National Institutes of Health Rare Diseases Clinical Research Network.
 It is a multi-center program that focuses on understanding and providing better treatment options for all types of osteogenesis imperfecta (OI).
-In addition, the consortium will sponsor a state of the art Contact Registry for People with OI and implement training programs for physicians and scientists.

 What this Means to People with OI